SEAF-CS/csiem-data/code/import/BMT/WP/readme.md

 # BMT SWAN Data Import

-This site data is numerically simulated using data from sites we already have.
+This site data is numerically simulated using data from monitoring sites we already have.
 We have three variables being imported in this code.

 ## Variables